AKM: Accessories

-The weapon uses the same ammunition as the AK-47: the 7.62×39mm M43 intermediate rifle cartridge.
-The AKM mechanism's design principles and procedures for loading and firing are practically identical to those of the AK-47, the only difference being the trigger assembly (during the return stage of the bolt carrier on fully automatic mode) as a result of incorporating the rate reducer device.

 Variants

 The main variant of the AKM is the AKMS (S – Skladnoy – Folding), which was equipped with an under-folding metal shoulder stock in place of the fixed wooden stock.
 The metal stock of the AKMS is somewhat different from the folding stock of the previous AKS-47 model as it has a modified locking mechanism, which locks both support arms of the AKMS stock instead of just one (left arm) as in the AKS-47 folding model.
 It is also made of riveted steel pressings, instead of the milled versions of most AKS-47s, and is more inline like the fixed stock AKM.
 Due to the stamped receiver, it also has a reinforcement plate beneath the pistol grip spot welded in place to prevent damage to the receiver if the gun is dropped on its pistol grip as well as better absorb the recoil with the stock folded.

 The AKM was produced in the following versions: AKMP, AKML and AKMLP, whereas the AKMS led to the following models – AKMSP, AKMSN and AKMSNP.
 It is designed especially for use by paratroopers–as the folding stock permits more space for other equipment when jumping from a plane and then landing.

-The AKMP rifle uses subdued Radium-illuminated aiming points integrated into the front and rear sight.
+The AKMP rifle uses subdued radium-illuminated aiming points integrated into the front and rear sight.
 These sights enable targets to be engaged in low-light conditions, e.g. when the battlefield is illuminated with flares, fires or muzzle flashes or when the target is visible as a shadow against an illuminated background.
-The sliding notch on the sight arm is then moved to the “S” setting (which corresponds to the “3” setting in the AKM).
+The sliding notch on the sight arm is then moved to the "S" setting (which corresponds to the "3” setting in the AKM).
 The sight itself is guided on the sliding scale and has a socket, which contains a tritium gas-filled capsule directly beneath the day-time notch.
 The tritium front post installs into the front sight base using a detent and spring.